geo-mak/omnimap/README.md

 }
 ```

-### Create a new OmniMap with capacity using the literal syntax
+### Create a new OmniMap with capacity using the declarative syntax
 ```rust
 use omni_map::map;